- Home

 Another variation of coastal interior design is Mediterranean, which is inspired by the sun-drenched landscapes of Greece, Spain, and Italy.

-However, rather than focusing on coastal living, the Mediterranean style celebrates both indoor and outdoor living – featuring things like interior sundecks, large windows, terracotta colours, and wood tones.
+However, rather than focusing on coastal living, the Mediterranean style celebrates both indoor and outdoor living – featuring elements like interior sundecks, large windows, terracotta colours, and wood tones.

-While we may not get the strong sunlight that Mediterranean countries enjoy, there are many ways you can incorporate elements of this style in your own home.
+While we may not get the strong sunlight that Mediterranean countries enjoy, there are many ways to incorporate elements of this style into your home design.
 Rich wood tones are common features, as are reclaimed wood, linen, and wicker furniture.

 Windows are often covered with sheer curtains, which encourages light to flood in, and colour palettes usually reflect the sky, sun, and sea.